alicemunsal/dohex/DoHex.md

 A component can represent a part of our domain (user, invoice, order, shipping, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (payment api, crm api etc).

 Software architecture is often expressed as a set of diagrams.
 In the design phase, we draw bunch of boxes and lines to create architectural view of our software.
-But in the end we structure our code based on layered architecture.
+But in the end we structure our code based on **Layered Architecture**.

 ![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_basic.png)

 Therefore software architecture don’t reflect the reality of what’s happening in the code.
-George Fairbanks calls this concept "model-code gap"[^5]
+George Fairbanks calls this concept **Model-Code Gap**[^5]

 Code doest reflect design